lndecastro/AICofounder/EAIBS/intro.md

 retains context about your company, your goals, and your decisions across multiple conversations.

-Think of it this way: a human cofounder remembers your previous conversations, knows your company's mission, understands your target customer, and builds on what you discussed last week.
+**Think of it this way:** <p>
+> A human cofounder has the whole context, he/she remembers your previous conversations, knows your company's mission, understands your target customer, and builds on what you discussed last week.
 An AI Workspace does exactly that, it gives your AI cofounder *memory and knowledge*.